Taikador/bfti-bot/README.md

 # bfti-bot

-A discord bot which displays IServ exercises and E-Mails
+A discord bot that displays IServ exercises and E-Mails

 ## Todo

-- [ ] Load all extensions from `extensions` and all repeating tasks (e.g. mail fetching) from `tasks`
+- [x] Load all extensions from `extensions` and all repeating tasks (e.g. mail fetching) from `tasks`
 - [x] Rewrite yeet command
 - [ ] Fetch and display new mails and excercises
+- [ ] Wait for bot channel method
+- [ ] Fix console errors on ctrl c